-UN Action's website, www.stoprapenow.org, is a repository of advocacy resources, news stories, and field updates on conflict-related sexual violence for use by practitioners and the public.
+UNAction's website, www.stoprapenow.org, is a repository of advocacy resources, news stories, and field updates on conflictrelated sexual violence for use by practitioners and the public.
 It is an interactive site for social mobilization, featuring a 'global photo map' of people from all walks of life displaying the crossed-arm gesture in a show of solidarity with survivors.
-High-profile personalities have been engaged in the campaign, including UN Messenger of Peace Charlize Theron, UN Women Goodwill Ambassador Nicole Kidman, Congolese surgeon Dr. Denis Mukwege, former peacekeeper Major General Patrick Cammaert, Liberian peace activist and Nobel laureate, Leymah Gbowee, as well as actresses Heather Graham and Robin Wright and a number of UN Executive Heads.
-2014 saw increased traffic to the website, as well as to the Stop Rape Now campaign's YouTube channel, Facebook page (over 26,000 fans) and Twitter (over 35,000 followers).
-In early 2014, UN Action launched a Stop Rape Now News App to provide practitioners and other interested parties with real-time reporting on conflict-related sexual violence.
+High-profile personalities have been engaged in the campaign, including UN Messenger of Peace Charlize Theron, UN Women Goodwill Ambassador Nicole Kidman, Congolese surgeon Dr. Denis Mukwege, former peacekeeper Major General Patrick Cammaert, Liberian peace activist and Nobel laureate Leymah Gbowee, as well as actresses such as Heather Graham, Robin Wright, Mia Farrow and a number of UN Executive Heads.
+2014